Baked Oatmeal is a yummy, filling breakfast dish that can be made ahead of time then baked 30 minutes before the hungry troops are ready to eat.

 Dot with 1 Tablespoon Butter or Margarine

 Bake at 425 degrees for 10 minutes and then reduce heat to 375 degrees and bake for another 45 min.
+(I often cover the outer rim of the pie crust with tinfoil to keep it from getting to dark during baking.)

 While your pie is baking, Combine: